 If you are applying for a standard visitor visa (please do not assume this is the correct visa for you – use the link at the top of this section to find out), current government guidance states that the earliest you can apply is three months before travel.
 Therefore, you will need to register and pay for the conference before obtaining your visa.
 We will issue a refund to any delegate who is turned down for a visa.
 Please send proof to office@bisa.ac.uk

-Please also ensure you follow the visa application instructions very closely.
+Please ensure you follow the visa application instructions very closely.

 03 Accommodation